 SEAiq uses status bars for presenting sensor data and other information on the Navigate display.

-There are two different status bars a vertical bar on the right side of the display and a horizontal bar on the top of the display.
+There are two different status bars a vertical bar on the left or right side of the display and a horizontal bar on the top of the display.

 These settings control which status bars are displayed.
-Note that you can also select these using the buttons on the top and right of the Navigate tab.
+Note that you can also select these using the buttons on the top and left/right of the Navigate tab.

-- Precise Course: (Only SEAiq Pilot) When enabled, course will be displayed with an extra degree of precision (359.9°).
-This should only be enabled if you know your course sensor has the required level of precision.
+Precise Heading (Only SEAiq Pilot) : When enabled, heading is displayed with an extra degree of precision (359.9°).
+This should only be enabled if you know your heading sensor has the required level of precision.

-- Vessel Motion: (Only SEAiq Pilot) This controls whether to display a section in the status bar displaying vessel motion.
+Vessel Motion (Only SEAiq Pilot) : This controls whether to display a section in the status bar displaying vessel motion.
 It gives the bow and stern speeds to port/starboard and the vessel's speed ahead/astern.
 The estimated speed accounts for the position of the antenna, course and speed (COG/SOG), heading (HDG), and rotation of the vessel (ROT).
-All of these sensors must be available speed to be displayed.
+All of these sensors must be available.
 The calculations assume vessel rotates about its center.

 Wind direction is normally reported as a direction relative to Own-Ship's heading.
 To convert to absolute bearing, heading data must be available.
-If not, then the wind will be reported as relative values.
+If not, then the wind is reported as relative values.

 Squat is complex.
 The values calculated for squat are only rough estimates for the actual squat.
 Many other factors not accounted for in the estimate may affect squat, such as movement of other vessels in a confined channel.
 This feature should only be used by Pilots familiar with squat, the formulas described below, and their correct use.
 If you are unsure, leave this feature disabled.